Mike ”Soulman” Baptiste

 Lee is a dynamic R&B vocalist, who is known for his riveting tributes to Jackie Wilson.
 Born and raised in New Orleans, a graduate of Fortier Senior High School, and the Univ. of Houston, Lee began singing at the age of three and later wowed the crowd in elementary school with his outstanding performance of “Oh Holy Night” during a 5th grade school pageant.
 At the age of 13, he formed his first singing group with his brother Jerry Barnes, and his cousin Woodrow Howard.

 Later, he became one of the founding members of the group now known as “The New Orleans Mystics”.
 Lee is also responsible for the group’s choreography.

 Freddie "The Crooner" Johnson

-The newest member of the group, Freddie Johnson sings a mean falsetto capable of breaking glass!
+Freddie Johnson, an alumnus of St Aug, and a US Army veteran, sings a mean falsetto capable of breaking glass!
 When not singing with the New Orleans Mystics, he can be found singing with the church choir on Sundays.